Twitter API FAQ for Developers

 It reduces implementation uncertainty

-Teams move faster when they can answer the common questions that normally surface across evaluation, implementation, and early production use.
+Teams move faster when they can answer the common questions that normally surface across evaluation, official setup, implementation, and early production use.

 It maps capabilities to concrete workflows